Health Library

 The normal aortic valve consists of three thin and flexible leaflets.
 When the left ventricle pushes blood into the aorta, normal aortic valves spread apart easily.
 There is no blockage of the blood going out of the heart.

-The most common defect occurs when the aortic valve has only two (instead of three) leaflets.
+The most common defect happens when the aortic valve has only two (instead of three) leaflets.
 This is called a bicuspid aortic valve (or BAV).
 Often the valve leaflets are thicker and less flexible than normal.
 The lines of separation between them (called commissures) are stuck together.
 When the aortic valve does not open as easily, the left ventricle must work harder to push blood into the aorta.

-Signs and Symptoms of Aortic Stenosis
+What are the Signs and Symptoms of Aortic Stenosis?

-Children with mild-to-moderate degrees of aortic valve stenosis will have easily detectable heart murmurs.
+Children with mild-to-moderate degrees of aortic valve stenosis have easily detectable heart murmurs.
 They won’t have any symptoms at all.

 In an older child, severe aortic stenosis rarely causes heart failure.
 The child may have chest pain, lightheadedness or fainting spells with exercise.
 Severe aortic stenosis is a rare cause of sudden death during sports activities.

-The diagnosis of aortic stenosis is suspected because a doctor hears a heart murmur or click.
+Aortic stenosis is suspected because a doctor hears a heart murmur or click.
 There is often a clicking sound when the thickened valve snaps to its open position.
 These sounds can be found through careful examination of the heart by a doctor.

 The echocardiogram is also important in looking for other problems that may be associated with aortic stenosis.
 This may include left ventricular failure, coarctation of the aorta, ventricular septal defect or mitral valve stenosis.

 Cardiac catheterization is an invasive technique that allows doctors to measure how much aortic stenosis is present.
 During cardiac catheterization, pressure measurements are made above and below the valve.
 This measures the amount of blockage.
 Pictures are taken to see the degree of valve obstruction.
+Echocardiography has replaced cardiac catheterization in many cases to find and measure aortic stenosis.
+But sometimes it may be necessary to do a cardiac catheterization to add to the information from the echo studies.
+Cardiac catheterization can be combined with a balloon dilation procedure.

 Children with mild aortic stenosis rarely need treatment.

+Surgical valvotomy is an open-heart procedure where the surgeon opens the valve.
+But in many cases, this procedure has been replaced by the less invasive balloon dilation valvuloplasty technique.
 Open-heart surgical procedures are needed for more complex valves.
 These valves may be blocked by severe calcium deposits in their leaflets.
 The valve ring may be small and underdeveloped.
 For these conditions, surgical aortic valve replacement will be needed.

 The Ross procedure is an aortic valve replacement option that may be best for young children.
 In the Ross procedure, the patient's own pulmonary valve is transplanted to the aortic valve position.
 The pulmonary valve is replaced with a homograft (human donor valve) from the right ventricle to pulmonary artery.
+It is a good option for young children because the replaced aortic valve can grow with the child.
+It also does not need the use of a blood thinner.

 Results of Treatment